Job Opportunities

 RESPONSIBILITIES:

-1. Provides routine practical nursing care to students with special health care needs.
+1. Provides routine practical nursing care to students with special healthcare needs.

 2. Provides first aid treatment to students following accidents or other incidents on school property.